-If you are happy to start your seeds in your house away you can use an unheated propagator.
+If you are happy to start sowing your seeds in your house straight away you can use an unheated propagator.
 These propagators get seeds off to a better start than just starting seeds in trays on a windowsill because the lid traps the warm air that seeds need for germination and prevents draughts from causing severe changes in temperature.

 Look out for large vents that you can open to allow airflow, seedlings will transpire (release water) and if the propagator vents are not large enough the water released by the seedlings will produce too much humidity and the seedlings will dampen off and rot.

 Sow thin rows of seeds in the seed tray without seeds touching each other, just put some in your hand and sprinkle in the seed tray in your propagator.
 Sow large seeds individually.
 Put a few at a time in your hand and place the seeds at intervals along the row.

 Don’t sow seeds too close together but you will need to sow more seeds than you need in your propagator because some seeds may not germinate.

 After sowing the seeds, cover with finely sieved compost to the same depth as the length of your seeds e.g. if your seeds are 1cm diameter, cover with 1 – 1.5cm of sieved compost.
 Level the compost out so that the seed is in contact with the compost a tamper is handy for this.

 Place seed trays or pots in a Vitopod heated electric Propagator and set the temperature indicated on your seed packet.
 Depending on how warm your propagator is, you may need to water the compost before the seeds emerge, and take care not to over-heat.